 Your premier destination Casino Resort awaits YOU!
 Check out one of the 1,000 plus slot machines or the variety of table games–there is something for everyone.
 Have dinner or a quick snack at one of the five on-site restaurants.
 Take in a show in the Cabaret Lounge, or check out the monthly headliner entertainment.
 Relax and unwind in the River Rock Spa or spend a special evening in one of the 298 guestrooms available.
 Prefer something more laid back?
 Visit Seven Feather RV Resort with its 191 RV Spaces.
 It’s all waiting for you at Seven Feathers Casino Resort, just off I-5 at exits 98 and 99.

 Brand new in 2002, located on I-5 at Exit 99 across from the Seven Feathers Hotel & Casino Resort, Seven Feathers Truck and Travel Center is a full-service, modern travel center with amenities for professional drivers, tourists, and travelers, including fuel discounts, tires, a private drivers’ lounge and shower rooms, and a mini-mart with a deli.
-It also has the Creekside Restaurant, which is currently under construction so as to be able to cater to many more customers.

 The Cow Creek Umpqua Nesika Health Group is a self-funded tribal health insurance (medical/dental/vision) program for Tribal members and eligible employees.